Admission & Enrollment for Military Students

 Step 2: Apply for Benefits

 - Students who believe they are eligible for benefits should apply on line at http://www.gibill.va.gov/.
 Once you have been approved for benefits, you should receive a certificate of eligibility indicating your months of eligibility as well as your benefit amount.
-Veterans should bring this certificate to Janet Davidson, Director of Student Financial Services to discuss their benefit program.
+Veterans should bring this certificate to Micah Truax, the Veterans Liaison, located in the Library to discuss their benefit program.

 - To obtain an estimate of your monthly benefit, please click here to view current Institutional Training Rates.